 Terms & Conditions

-1.1 This agreement applies when we, Equifax New Zealand Information Services and Solutions Limited, supply any standard information services (our “information services”) to you, our customer.
-Note: Our information services include our verification services, third party information services, our ABR services and our commercial and consumer credit reporting services.
+1.1 This agreement applies when we, Equifax Information Services and Solutions Limited, supply any standard information services (our “information services”) to you, our customer.
+Note: Our information services include our verification services, third party information services, and our commercial and consumer credit reporting services.
 Additional terms apply to some of the services we supply; we will tell you if additional terms apply to any service you use.

 2. Supply of our information services

 2.1 We will supply our information services to you when you ask us to do so during the time those information services are usually available.
 However, because our information services are supplied over communication links and other networks, the availability of any information service relies on the availability of those links and networks.
 While we do our best to make sure our services are available, we are not responsible if the links or the networks are unavailable at any time and we do not guarantee our information services will be continuously available.
-Note: Most of our information services are usually available all day, every day, except for midnight Sunday to 2am Monday every week, and Christmas Day and Good Friday (when we do scheduled maintenance).
+Note: Most of our information services are usually available all day, every day, except between midnight to 2am.
+A daily outage window is reserved from 12.00am – 6.00am to perform routine maintenance, when required, and Christmas Day and Good Friday are reserved for scheduled maintenance.
 Information services accessed by telephone or personal support are only available during our standard working hours.

 2.3 In return for using our information services, you agree: